 The banner may be installed within the boundary of the builder's model home lot.
-Banners are not allowed to encroach into public ROW or common areas.
+Banners are not allowed to encroach into public ROW or common areas and may not be attached to the model home fence.

 The banner may be displayed for a period of 30 consecutive days.
 This is a one-time allowance.
 The banner must be professionally produced and hung and kept in a tidy manner, free from rips and fading.